CLI

 Run the init command to set up ZardUI in your Angular project.
 This will configure Tailwind CSS, install dependencies, and create necessary utility files.

-npx @ngzard/ui init
+npx zard-cli init

 The init command will guide you through an interactive setup: